 There are three modes of gameplay available in Excitebike.
 In Selection A, the player races alone.
 In Selection B, the player races with computer controlled opponents.
 These opponents are essentially extra obstacles; if the player crashes into them (or if the computer controlled opponent hits the player), it will cause the player to fall off the bike.

 In the third mode, Design Mode, the player can create a track.
 The player can select hills and obstacles varying in size and place them in the track.
 In addition, the player can choose where each lap is finished and how many total laps there are.
-Upon completing a track, the player can race in it in either Selection A or Selection B. Unfortunately, due to the NES's lack of internal memory, the tracks cannot be saved.
+Upon completing a track, the player can race in it in either Selection A or Selection B. Due to the NES's lack of internal memory, the tracks cannot be saved.